11 DIY Planters Made From Kitchen Castoffs

 Try using an old coffee mug or tea cup to grow some small plants.
 Try an oversized mug to hold flowers on your dining table.

 Are your loaf pans getting rusty or showing their age?
 Use them to plant some succulents, which don’t need much maintenance.
 Read more about this project at just about home.
-Check out these 10 seriously cool succulents that make great houseplants.

 Instead of tossing that cardboard milk or orange juice carton in the recycling bin, cut off the top, wrap it with fabric and use it as a planter for herbs or flowers.
 For more ideas, visit Cut Out + Keep.